Today I want to talk about diastasis recti binders and abdominal splints.

 By bringing those muscles together it can enhance the brain-body connection and give some biofeedback to the system.
 This can make muscle engagement more successful.

 As a reminder, for all of these groups, the splint should only be used short term while you are doing all the other good work to heal your core.
-(More on what a short-term splinting schedule looks like coming soon in another post).
+To see my short term splinting schedule head to this post.

 Splinting In The First 2-3 Weeks Postpartum